request an appointment online.

 Learn more about proton therapy.

-As a top-ranked cancer center, MD Anderson offers patients access to many thymoma clinical trials.
-Current trials may include the use of targeted therapy and immunotherapy to treat thymoma.
+As a top-ranked cancer center, UT MD Anderson offers patients access to thymoma and thymic carcinoma clinical trials.
+These trials may be a new treatment, or a new combination of existing treatments.
+Learn more about clinical trials.

 Treatment at MD Anderson